AWS vs. WP Engine – Cloud vs. Managed WordPress Hosting

 Pricing Structure

 When comparing AWS and WP Engine, noting the pricing structure is crucial.
-Both platforms have their ways of charging you but tailored to different needs.
+Both platforms have their ways of charging you, but they are tailored to different needs.
 This section breaks down what you can expect to pay for each.

 AWS Pricing Details

-AWS’s pricing is a head-scratcher at times.
+AWS’s ppricing canbe a head-scratcher at times.
 It’s like a massive buffet where you pay for what you take.
-You can spend anywhere from pennies to thousands each month depending on the services you select.
-You have to keep an eye on your usage to avoid nasty surprises in your bill.
+Depending on the services you select, you can spend anywhere from pennies to thousands each month.
+You have to monitor your usage to avoid nasty surprises in your bill.

 AWS follows a pay-as-you-go model.
 Here’s a quick peek at some of their offerings and costs to give you an idea.